DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/1 Configuration/commonAxisSettings/label/displayMode.md

 Allows you to rotate or stagger axis labels.
 Applies to the horizontal axis only.

 ---
-[note] Unless the [rotated](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/rotated.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/#rotated') option is set to **true**, the argument axis is horizontal and the value axis is vertical.
+[note] Unless the [rotated](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/rotated.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/#rotated') property is set to **true**, the argument axis is horizontal and the value axis is vertical.

-This option accepts one of the following values.
+This property accepts one of the following values.

 - **rotate**
 Rotates axis labels through the angle specified by the **rotationAngle** option.